dai-continuous-testing/ansible-role-disk-space-validator/README.md

 [![Build Status](https://travis-ci.org/ExperitestOfficial/ansible-role-disk-space-validator.svg?branch=master)](https://travis-ci.org/ExperitestOfficial/ansible-role-disk-space-validator)

-This role will install \ uninstall disk-space-validator (or alternatives) in all platforms The role will fail if the free space is less the required mb.
+This role will install \ uninstall disk-space-validator (or alternatives) in all platforms. \
+The role will fail if the free space is less the required mb.

 Requirements